 - Also in the US Made-for-TV Movie nuclear holocaust drama The Day After.

 - Pacific Rim has one of the Kaiju knocking Hong Kong off the power grid, along with disabling a jaeger, with a burst of this.
 Yes, a Kaiju.
-For some reason, the Gypsy Danger is not affected, supposedly because it's systems are not digital.
-They look digital enough on-screen.
+Due to its nuclear reactor, Gypsy Danger is not affected.
+Considering it already needs shielding from its own emissions it makes sense.
+Characters act as if its non-digital interface is the true reason for its resistance though.

 - During the final battle in Serenity a Reaver ship knocks out Serenity's electrics with an EMP beam weapon, sending her into a flat spin.
 Wash manages to get partial power back and pulls off a relatively controlled crash-landing.